norobotdiving/manager-README/README.md

 **Our Relationship:** A healthy working relationship is key to our success.
 We need to be able to communicate openly, honestly, with a healthy dose of disagreement.
 That requires work from both of us.

 **Your Growth:** I want you to be able and empowered to do your best work, to strive toward self-actualization.
 This means growing as a technologist and as a human, pushing your limits, and embracing mistakes as opportunities.
+I am happy to help guide your journey, but you're always going to be the best driving force behind your career.

+**The Team:** I believe in the collective capacity of the team to find the path.
+If you're feeling off about something, you're likely not the only one.
+If you want to propose a change or seize an opportunity, run it by me if you want, but I'm going to tell you to talk to the team about it.

 ## The Day-To-Day
 ### 1:1s